datacarpentry/shell-genomics/_episodes/04-redirection.md

 #### Can we sort the file by PAIRED/SINGLE and save it to a new file?

-   We can use the '-k' option for sort to specify which column to sort on.
-Note that this does something similar to cut's '-f'.
+   We can use the `-k` option for sort to specify which column to sort on.
+Note that this does something similar to cut's `-f` option.

 ~~~
 $ sort -k3 SraRunTable.txt > SraRunTable_sorted_by_layout.txt